MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/hybrid-cloud-print/hybrid-cloud-print-deploy-new.md

 1. Login to your MDM provider
 2. Find the Enterprise Cloud Print policy group and configure the policies following the guidelines below:
     - CloudPrintOAuthAuthority = `https://login.microsoftonline.com/<Azure AD Directory ID>`.
 The directory ID can be found under Azure Active Directory > Properties
-    - CloudPrintOAuthClientId = "Application \(client\) ID" value of the native app.
-You can find this under Azure Active Directory > App registrations > Select the native app > Overview
+    - CloudPrintOAuthClientId = "Application \(client\) ID" value of the Native app.
+You can find this under Azure Active Directory > App registrations > Select the Native app > Overview
     - CloudPrinterDiscoveryEndPoint = External URL of the Mopria Discovery Service app.
 You can find this under Azure Active Directory > Enterprise applications > Select the Mopria Discovery Service app > Application proxy. **It must be exactly the same but without the trailing "/"**
     - MopriaDiscoveryResourceId = The Application ID URI of the Mopria Discovery Service app.
-You can find this under Azure Active Directory > App registrations > Select the Mopria Discovery Service app > Overview. **It must be exactly the same but with the trailing "/"**
+You can find this under Azure Active Directory > App registrations > Select the Mopria Discovery Service app > Overview. **It must be exactly the same with the trailing "/"**
     - CloudPrintResourceId = The Application ID URI of the Enterprise Cloud Print app.
-You can find this under Azure Active Directory > App registrations > Select the Enterprise Cloud Print app > Overview. **It must be exactly the same but with the trailing "/"**
+You can find this under Azure Active Directory > App registrations > Select the Enterprise Cloud Print app > Overview. **It must be exactly the same with the trailing "/"**
     - DiscoveryMaxPrinterLimit = \<a positive integer\>

 > Note: If you are using Microsoft Intune service, you can find these settings under the "Cloud Printer" category.